pronovic/smartapp-sensortrack/DEVELOPER.md

 ## Retries

 Most API calls automatically retried using [tenacity](https://tenacity.readthedocs.io/en/latest/) annotations.
-All `GET` calls are retried repeatly with an exponential wait between retries.
-Idempotent `POST` or `DELETE` calls are retried a single time after 1-second wait.
+This includes all `GET` API calls as well as any idempotent `POST` or `DELETE` calls.

 ## Integration Testing